Yeoman (United States Navy): Agnes Meyer Driscoll

 Agnes Meyer Driscoll graduated from Ohio State University in 1911 with a bachelor's degree in mathematics and physics.
 She was also proficient in four foreign languages: French, Latin, German, and Japanese.
 Driscoll enlisted with the US Navy as a chief yeoman (F) in 1918, and worked in the Code and Signal Section of the Director of Naval Communications. throughout WWI.
 After the war ended, she continued working for the US Navy as a civilian crypto-analyst.
 She was instrumental in breaking the Red Book Japanese naval cipher in the mid-1920s, and the Blue Book Japanese naval cipher in 1930.

 About the same time (early 1930s), William D. Puleston, Director of the Office of Naval Intelligence (ONI) suspected the naval attaché office at the Japanese Embassy in Washington D.C. of extending their espionage activities throughout the US.
 Suspicions of Embassy military officials and possible Japanese naval officers posing as English language students at US universities resulted in increased surveillance, and led to the expulsion of Japanese assistant naval attaché, Yoshiro Kanamoto, for photographing US Navy fuel oil depots.
 Further decrypted Japanese messages confirmed Director Puleston's suspicions.
 Driscoll was reviewing a decrypted message which contained the word 'TO-MI-MU-RA'.
 Unable to recognize the word, she showed the message to a Japanese language specialist.
 He initially suggested that the word could be a Japanese name, but Driscoll wasn't so sure.
-His next suggestion was the alternate meaning of 'MU-RA': "son", thus making the entire word mean "Tomison", or "Thompson" in English.
+His next suggestion was the alternate reading of 'MU-RA': "son", thus making the entire word mean "Tomison", or "Thompson" in English.
 The ONI had a lead to an American possibly spying for the Japanese.

-Over on the West Coast of the mainland US, Harry J. Thompson was a former US Navy yeoman,and now jobless.
+Over on the West Coast of the mainland US, Harry J. Thompson was a former US Navy yeoman, and now jobless.
 In 1934, Thompson had been recruited by Lt Cmdr Toshio Miyazaki of the Imperial Japanese Navy.
 Miyazaki was posing as Mr. Tanni, an English language exchange student at Stanford University.
-Thompson was given the uniform of a chief yeoman,and was able to access classified information on gunnery and gunnery tactics.
+Thompson was given the uniform of a chief yeoman and was able to access classified information on gunnery and gunnery tactics.
 While drunk, Thompson confided to his roommate, Willard James Turrentine, also unemployed, about the spy ring.
 Turrentine informed the ONI, passing along some of Thompson's correspondence as proof.
 The Federal Bureau of Investigation (FBI) placed Thompson under surveillance, and arrested him in March 1936 under the Espionage Act of 1917.
 Thompson was convicted, and sentenced to 15 years at McNeil Island Federal Penitentiary.
 On the day Thompson was arrested, Miyazaki fled back to Japan.